slackapi/bolt-js/docs/_basic/authenticating_oauth.md

       throw new Error('Failed saving installation data to installationStore');
     },
     fetchInstallation: async (installQuery) => {
-      // change the line below so it fetches from your database if (installQuery.isEnterpriseInstall && installQuery.enterpriseId !== undefined) {
+      // change the lines below so they fetch from your database if (installQuery.isEnterpriseInstall && installQuery.enterpriseId !== undefined) {
         // org wide app installation lookup
         return await database.get(installQuery.enterpriseId);